Allan Donald: Leading wicket taker

 He was part of the South African squad in their tour of England in 1998 featuring in both test and ODI squads.
-He would make a substantial impact in the historic five match test series by picking up a tally of 33 wickets, the highest by any bowler from either teams during the series.
-The test series was mostly known for fierce and atrocious competition between Donald and Atherton as both showed their temperament and class throughout the series and also tend to sledge each other in the series which would often end up in heated exchanges.
-England would eventually come back stronger from 1-0 down to win the series 2-1 but Donald alongside Atherton were awarded the player of the series trophy.
-During the fourth test of the series at Trent Bridge South Africa batted first, scoring 374 in their first innings.
+Across the five match test series Donald recorded 33 wickets, the highest by any bowler from either team during the series.
+Donald alongside Atherton were awarded the player of the series trophy.
+During the fourth test of the series at Trent Bridge South Africa batted first, scoring 374 in its first innings.
 England responded with 336, with Donald taking 5 wickets.
 In their second innings, South Africa only scored 208 leaving England a target of 247 to win the match.
 Michael Atherton was at the crease when Donald began a spell of bowling both would later describe in their respective autobiographies as one of the most intense periods of test match cricket they ever played.
-At one point, he had a huge opportunity to dismiss Atherton as he appealed for a caught behind dismissal off his bowling, where the batsman had seemingly gloved the ball, but the umpire was not interested with the appeal and as a result, Atherton survived with a lifeline from the on-field umpire.
-He bowled bodyline spells to Atherton.
-This incident prompted Donald to use verbal abusive language calling Atherton, a fucking cheat.
-Donald bowled multiple bouncers to Atherton, but he survived several close chances to remain not out at the end of the day.
-The next day Atherton along with Alec Stewart were able to score the remaining runs, with Atherton finishing on 98.
-Several years later, Atherton gave Donald the gloves he wore on this occasion for Donald's benefit year auction.